OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 ### Create Tenants

-In this example, I am using tenants to demonstrate how you can structure a QA environment.
+In this example, I am leveraging tenants to demonstrate how you can structure a QA environment.
 A tenant might represent a Tester or a Customer.
+By applying this pattern, you can scale your deployments from just a few, up to hundreds of testers, deploying the Azure infrastructure and latest application to each one.

 Under the **Tenants** menu, add two new Tenants and connect them to the **Web App Setup** project, and the environment we created earlier.